Malala in 2009.

 In Sub-Saharan Africa, fewer than 1 in 5 girls make it to secondary school.

-“Women work two-thirds of the world’s working hours, produce half of the world’s food, but earn only 10% of the world’s income and own less than one percent of the world’s property.
-On average, women earn half of what men earn.”
-(Global Poverty Project)
+“Women provide 66% of the work, produce 50% of the food, but earn only 10% of the income and own 1% of the property.

 Though informal sector employment helps a lot of women earn income, it’s far from ideal.
 Is it not fair to demand better jobs for women?

 Confined to be wives and mothers, and restricted to the realm of domestic work, women and girls aren’t considered by their own communities to be of equal value as men.
 This way of thinking is plainly counter-productive.
 Not nurturing women’s potential is the same as giving up on those future doctors, managers and entrepreneurs who can lift entire villages out of poverty.
 It means reproducing a downward spiral: because the only antidote todiscrimination against women is giving them a more equal role in society.
 Why?
 So that they can build dreams for themselves and their children.
 So that men learn to appreciate their intelligence and resourcefulness.
 So that they rear daughters who will want the most out of life, and sons who will respect and cherish their sisters.

 Senna is from Peru.
 She’s one of the girls whose story you can learn about in the documentary Girl Rising

 (watch the trailer following one of the links below).

 What women and girls around the world face because of poverty and discrimination, and what they’re doing to change this, is impossible to capture in words alone.
 So, here are some videos that speak for themselves.
 They feature stories that will shake your perception of women and girls living in poverty: instead of pity, you’ll feel immense admiration…